-What are the complications of an osteoid osteoma?
+What are possible complications of an osteoid osteoma?

 Osteoid osteomas can be quite painful.
-A few complications can occur because of swelling associated with the bone and the location of the osteoma.
+A few complications can occur because of swelling linked to the bone and the location of the osteoma.
 Examples include:

-- Enlargement or deformity of a bone, if the osteoid osteoma is in a small bone
+- Enlargement or deformity of a bone.
+This can occur if the osteoid osteoma is in a small bone.

-- Deformity or stiffness of a joint, if the osteoid osteoma is at the end of a bone
+- Deformity or stiffness of a joint.
+This can occur if the osteoid osteoma is at the end of a bone.

 When should I call my healthcare provider?

-You should call your healthcare provider if you are having pain in your bones that doesn’t go away.
-You should call right away if you have any of the following symptoms:
+Call your healthcare provider if you are having pain in your bones that doesn’t go away.
+You should call right away if you have any of these symptoms:

 - Severe pain or sudden worsening of your pain